MoeYang/go-localcache/README.md

 A mem cache library by golang.

 # Why choose go-localcache ?
-1、Support to set TTL for every key
+1、Support to set different TTL for every key

 2、LRU policy to delete useless keys